OmSaurangpate07/Github-Parser-with-OAuth/README.md

 3. Run react project using:
 ~ npm start

-If you get any problems while execution. run ~npm install and npm start to execute server file which is outside the project-frontend and project-backend folder
+If you get any problems while execution. run ~npm install and npm start to start server file which is outside the project-frontend and project-backend folder